| Call Information:

 This special issue of Linguistic Variation revisits the two early perspectives sketched here, asks what we have learned in the intervening decades, and puts forward for consideration new views on the relationship between variation and the grammar.
 We solicit paper submissions that do one or more of the following: 1) take a position on how variation should be integrated into, or dissociated from, the grammatical architecture; 2) argue for their perspective on variation and grammar based on specific, preferably quantitative or experimental, data; 3) integrate psycholinguistic evidence into the discussion of how grammatical knowledge relates to language variation in context.

-Linguistic Variation is a journal that focuses on the theoretical study of linguistic variation.
+Linguistic Variation is an international, peer-reviewed journal that focuses on the theoretical study of linguistic variation.
 It seeks to investigate to what extent the study of linguistic variation can shed light on the broader issue of language-particular versus language-universal properties, on the interaction between what is fixed and necessary on the one hand and what is variable and contingent on the other.
 This enterprise involves properly defining and delineating the notion of linguistic variation, identifying possible loci of variation, investigating what the variable properties of natural language reveal about its underlying invariant core, and conversely, exploring the range and type of variation that arises from the interaction between several invariant principles.